IIT-DM/Fin-Fact/README.md

 ## 📧 Contact

-For questions, feedback, or inquiries related to Fin-Fact, please contact [provide contact information or link].
+For questions, feedback, or inquiries related to Fin-Fact, please contact `arangapur@hawk.iit.edu`.

 We hope you find Fin-Fact valuable for your research and fact-checking endeavors.
 Happy fact-checking!